AIR Manjeri FM: History

-It was inaugurated on 28.1.2006 by former Minister of State for External Affairs, E. Ahammed.
+It was inaugurated on 28.1.2006 by the former Minister of State for External Affairs, E. Ahammed.
+At the time, when it launched, the station was named as Dreamz FM and it functioned as a relay station of All India Radio, Kozhikode.
 D. Pradeep Kumar was the first Programme Executive.
-First transmission executive was Mathew Joseph and first announcer was R. Kanakambaran.
+The first transmission executive was Mathew Joseph and the first announcer was R. Kanakambaran.